jdrichardsappacad/authenticate-me-nothunk/part-1-backend.md

 ### Users Seeds

-Generate a users seeder file for the demo user with the following command:
+Generate a user's seeder file for the demo user with the following command:

 ```bash
 npx sequelize seed:generate --name demo-user
 ```

-In the seeder file, create a demo user with an `email`, `username`, and `hashedPassword` fields.
+In the seeder file, create a demo user with `email`, `username`, and `hashedPassword` fields.
 For the `down` function, delete the user with the `username` or `email` of the demo user.
-You can also add in other users if you want to and populate the fields with random fake data from the `faker` package.
+If you'd like, you can also add other users and populate the fields with random fake data from the `faker` package.
 To generate the `hashedPassword` you should use the `bcryptjs` package's `hashSync` method.